swcarpentry/make-novice/_episodes/04-dependencies.md

 ---
-layout: page
-title: Automation and Make
-subtitle: Dependencies on data and code
+title: Dependencies on Data and Code
-minutes: 0
+teaching: 15
+exercises: 15
+questions:
+- "FIXME?"
+objectives:
+- "Output files are a product not only of input files but of the scripts or code that created the output files."
+- "Recognise and avoid false dependencies."
+keypoints:
+- "FIXME."
 ---

-> ## Learning Objectives {.objectives}
->
-> * Output files are a product not only of input files but of the
->   scripts or code that created the output files.
-> * Recognise and avoid false dependencies.

 Our Makefile now looks like this:

 ~~~